Second Home Mortgage Rules in Canada

 Vacation Home vs. Investment Property: Why the Difference Matters

-Lenders treat vacation homes and investment properties differently — even though both require 20% down.
+Lenders treat vacation homes and investment properties differently.
+An owner-occupied vacation home may qualify for CMHC Second Home insurance (as little as 5% down) if it is fit for year-round occupancy; an investment property never does and requires 20% down.
 The key differences are rental income counting, mortgage rate pricing, and tax treatment.
 Telling your lender the wrong intended use can constitute mortgage fraud.

 | Feature | Vacation Home | Investment / Rental Property |